You can legally change the name on your social security card after marriage, divorce, or court order through the Social Security Administration (SSA).

 Submitting your paperwork

-You'd normally have a big decision to make after preparing your paperwork—submit your application by mail or in person?
-The in-person experience
+You have a big decision to make after preparing your paperwork—submit your application by mail or in person?
+The in-person experience is clear-cut:

 - Visit your local social security office.